 - Simple to install

-- No straight pipe runs required so flow meters can be installed in restricted areas
+- No straight pipe runs are required so flow meters can be installed in restricted areas

 - Not suitable for steam or multi-phase fluids